-It’s a challenging and unprecedented time for not only dealerships, but for the motor industry.
-Buyers are having to stay home and showrooms are closed, so now more than ever dealers need to embrace technology in order to offer their customers the usual high levels of service.
-And despite the current climate, there is still a need for vehicles, and customers may need more support and guidance than ever before.
-Here are our top tips on how dealers can bolster their digital offering.
+It’s a challenging and unprecedented time for not only dealerships, but for the entire motor industry.
+While physical showrooms and forecourts remain closed, there are more people at home, searching for their new vehicle than ever before, so it's important that you embrace technology in order to offer your customers the usual high levels of service.
+Here are our top tips on how you can bolster your digital offering.

 Bring your forecourt to customers’ homes